 AMY GOODMAN: Could you read the literature?

-AMY GOODMAN: Sergeant Mejia also described the treatment of Iraqi prisoners by the US military.
+AMY GOODMAN: Sergeant Mejia also described the treatment of Iraqi prisoners by the U.S. military.

 CAMILO MEJIA: […] areas made by concertina wire, which is worse than barbed wire, and they had military police units bringing in detainees.
-And then you had what we call "spooks" in the military, which are people that no one knows who they are or where they come from.
+And then you had what we call “spooks” in the military, which are people that no one knows who they are or where they come from.
 They wear no unit patch or anything.
 And they pretty much made an initial assessment, and they decided who was or who wasn’t an enemy combatant, and then we separated these people into groups.
 And those who were deemed enemy combatants were kept on sleep deprivation.
 And the way we did that was, when we arrived there, we relieved another unit, and then they told us the easiest way to do that is just by, you know, yelling at these people, telling them to get up and to get down — they were hooded prisoners — yell at them, tell them to get up and get down, let them sleep for five seconds so they’ll get up disoriented, bang a sledgehammer on a wall to make it sound like an explosion, scare them, and if all of that fails then, you know, cock a 9mm gun next to their ear, so as to make them believe that they’re going to be executed.
 And then they will do anything you want them to do.
-And in that manner, keep them up for periods of forty-eight to seventy-two hours, in order to soften them up for interrogation.
+And in that manner, keep them up for periods of 48 to 72 hours, in order to soften them up for interrogation.
 And these were the kind of things that, you know, they were asking the infantrymen to do.

 JUAN GONZALEZ: Another soldier quoted in The Nation article is Army Reserve Specialist Aidan Delgado.
 He served in Iraq from April 2003 to April 2004, where he was deployed in Nasiriyah and Abu Ghraib.
 Soon after his arrival in Iraq, he sought conscientious objector status and turned in his weapon.
 We interviewed him in December 2004.
-He described witnessing US soldiers abusing in killing Iraqi detainees.
+He described witnessing U.S. soldiers abusing in killing Iraqi detainees.

 AIDAN DELGADO: I found some things that were just really disturbing, like I discovered that the majority of prisoners at Abu Ghraib weren’t even insurgents.
 They weren’t even there for crimes against the coalition.
 They were there for petty crimes: theft, public drunkenness.
 And they were here in this horrible, extremely dangerous prison.
 That’s when I began to feel, oh, my God, I can’t believe, you know, I’m participating in this.
 And then there was sort of a series of demonstrations or prisoner protests against the conditions, against the cold, against the lack of food and the type of food.
 And the military’s response to these demonstrations was, I felt, extremely heavy-handed.
 I’m not going to say it was illegal.
 I don’t have the background to bring a legalistic challenge, but I will say that it was immoral, the amount of force they responded with.
 I mean, I think I shared some images of prisoners beaten to within an inch of their life, or dead, by the guards.
 And five prisoners that I know of were shot dead during a demonstration for what amounted to throwing stones.